London feels like a lonely city.

 From what I have observed dogs are royalty and kids are an anomaly.

-London is probably no more lonely than any other metropolitan city.
+London is probably no more lonely than any other metropolitan city yet it feels lonely.
 London is a place where people come to be alone together.
 The size of the city makes that loneliness feel more apparent.

 People always appear to be travelling on their own—heads down, no eye contact and certainly no acknowledgement of each other.
 In short, they keep themselves to themselves.
-Compulsory mask-wearing on public transport has only added to feelings of impersonal.
+Compulsory mask-wearing on public transport has only added to feelings of impersonal strandedness.

 Is this just me?

-I have been fortunate enough to be with my girlfriend.
-She is fantastic company.
-Sometimes I feel a bit isolated and alone.
-I don’t know anyone, it feels like with COVID and all it is that bit harder to reach out to people and make a connection.
+Whilst in London during lockdown I have been fortunate enough to be with my girlfriend the whole time.
+To put it mildly, she is fantastic company.
+There are times when she has to go out and do her thing.
+It is then when she’s away and I’m left to explore that I feel most isolated and alone.
+I don’t know anyone in London.
+It feels like with COVID and all it is that bit harder to reach out to people and make a connection.

 London, on the other hand, from where I am based, everywhere is at least an hour away.
-So any kind of excursion or day trip two hours have to be factored in to travel time.
+So if you have any kind of excursion or day trip planned factor in an additional two hours to your day.